yashyennam/LendingClub-CaseStudy/README_DRAFT.md

 <!-- You can include any other section that is pertinent to your problem -->
 ## Problem Statement
-    A consumer finance company specialises in lending various types of loans to urban customers.When the company receives a loan application, the company has to make a decision for loan approval based on the applicant’s profile.
+ A consumer finance company specializes in lending various types of loans to urban customers.
+When the company receives a loan application, the company has to make a decision for loan approval based on the applicant's profile.\

  The data given is given for past loan applicants whose loan was approved and whether they ‘defaulted’ or not.
 The aim is to identify patterns which indicate if a person is likely to default, which may be used for taking actions such as denying the loan, reducing the amount of loan, lending (to risky applicants) at a higher interest rate, etc.

 ## Decision making risks :